percona/pg_tde/documentation/docs/global-key-provider-configuration/vault.md

     * Vault OSS
     * Vault Enterprise (with namespaces)

-    Using the full path (`namespace/mount/...`) is the recommended approach.

 ### 3. Create a Vault policy for pg_tde

 Define a Vault policy that grants `pg_tde` access to read, write, and list keys.